thomas-haslwanter/statsintro/rst/statsRelation.rst

 | |image26|

-*Several sets of (x, y) points, with the correlation coecient of x and y for each set.
+*Several sets of (x, y) points, with the correlation coefficient of x and y for each set.
-Note that the correlation reects the non-linearity and direction of a linear relationship (top row), but not the slope of that relationship (middle), nor many aspects of nonlinear relationships (bottom).
-N.B.: the gure in the center has a slope of 0 but in that case the correlation coecient is undened because the variance of Y is zero.
+Note that the correlation reflects the non-linearity and direction of a linear relationship (top row), but not the slope of that relationship (middle), nor many aspects of nonlinear relationships (bottom).
+N.B.: the Fiure in the center has a slope of 0 but in that case the correlation coefficient is undefied because the variance of Y is zero.
 (From: Wikipedia)*

 Rank correlation
 ~~~~~~~~~~~~~~~~~~